Find slides and handouts from past trainings: LD Designee Training Archive

-When an adult student in RI needs a professional to diagnose or determine the nature of their learning difference, there are a few paths to pursue: individual health care, ORS and the URI Psychological Consultation Center.
+In RI, an adult student has three possible ways to connect with a professional evaluator to determine the nature of their learning difference: through individual health care, through the Office of Rehabilitation Services (ORS) and through the URI Psychological Consultation Center.

-In theory, an adult student should be able to access evaluation for a condition that significantly impacts their life functioning by asking for a referral through a primary care physician.
-Anecdotal reports on the success of this path vary greatly, but a student with the ability to self-advocate and a supportive physician might try this path.
+An adult student may access evaluation for a condition that significantly impacts their life functioning by asking for a referral through a primary care physician.
+Anecdotal reports on the success of this path vary greatly, but a student with the ability to self-advocate (or with a family member as advocate) might try this path.
 Some programs keep a list of doctors who have worked with past students successfully.

 If the adult student is interested in finding or keeping a job and their educational difficulties are the barrier, the Office of Rehabilitation Services (ORS) is an option.
 Fill out the application, which is on the website, and send it in.
 Once the application is submitted, you will be assigned a VR Counselor and they will determine if an evaluation is the best next step for you on your path to employment.
 If you have questions, go to the Learning Disabilities Project contact information to connect the student with a VR Counselor who is experienced in Learning Differences.